astrockragh/hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a PhD/Graduate Student working at the [Department of Astrophysical Sciences](https://web.astro.princeton.edu) at Princeton University.
+I am a 3rd-year PhD Candidate working at the [Department of Astrophysical Sciences](https://web.astro.princeton.edu) at Princeton University advised by <a href="https://pmelchior.net/">Peter Melchior</a> and David N. Spergel.
-I work on applying Machine Learning and new statistical methods to astrophysical areas of interest, preferably where they have never been tried before.
-My main astrophysical interests lie far outside the Milky Way, but I am widely interested in almost all areas of astronomy. <br/>
+I work on applying Machine Learning and new statistical methods to astrophysics, preferably where they have never been tried before.
+My main astrophysical interests are extragalactic, but I am widely interested in almost all areas of astronomy.
+My thesis will focus on constructing a link between low-dimensional representations made from dark-matter only cosmological simulations and observed galaxy spectra.<br/>
 I am currently affiliated with multiple research groups including the <a href="https://astro-data-lab.github.io/">Astro Data Lab</a>, led by <a href="https://pmelchior.net/">Peter Melchior</a>, and the <a href="https://www.simonsfoundation.org/flatiron/center-for-computational-astrophysics/cosmology-x-data-science/"> Cosmology x Data-science</a> group at the
 <a href="https://www.simonsfoundation.org/flatiron/center-for-computational-astrophysics/"> Flatiron Institute</a> led by
-<a href="https://users.flatironinstitute.org/~sho/index.html"> Shirley Ho</a>.
+<a href="https://users.flatironinstitute.org/~sho/index.html"> Shirley Ho</a>. <br/>

+I am currently a member of the [Prime Focus Spectrograph (PFS)](https://pfs.ipmu.jp/) spectroscopic survey collaboration, the [Learning the Universe (LtU)](https://www.learning-the-universe.org/) collaboration and the [Legacy Survey of Space and Time Dark Energy Science Collaboration (LSST-DESC)](https://rubinobservatory.org/).

-Originally from Denmark, I obtained my Bachelor's degree from the [Niels Bohr Institute](https://nbi.ku.dk/english/) at the University of Copenhagen in 2021.
+Originally from Denmark, I obtained my Bachelor's degree from the [Niels Bohr Institute](https://nbi.ku.dk/english/) at the University of Copenhagen in 2021, with a [thesis](https://astrockragh.github.io/project/neutrino_ml/) on Neutrino Detection in IceCube.

 Currently, I can be found in the infamous graduate student basement in Peyton Hall in Princeton, or at the <a href="https://www.simonsfoundation.org/flatiron/center-for-computational-astrophysics/"> Center for Computational Astrophysics (CCA) </a> in New York City.